Mhycka1/Mhycka1.github.io/index.md

 ```

-This first section just shows some interesting analysis on the frequencies of words used in proposing amendments, excluding those that are extremely common such as 'the', 'to', 'of', etc.
+We are using samples because each century has significantly different number of amendments proposed so we want to normalize for that difference (though this does not do so for centuries where amendment titles were more verbose).

-This is done using samples as each century has significantly different number of amendments proposed so we wanted to normalize for that difference (though this does not do so for centuries where amendment titles were more verbose).
+Now we create a plot of words for each century

 ```python
 counts_overall = plot_words(df.sample(n=300, random_state = 42), "Overall")